 Here are the most common real estate diagnoses according to the type of property:

-To facilitate this inspection, consider preparing a checklist of things to check in the apartment or house.
-Feel free to take photos during the visit.
+To make this process easier, consider preparing a checklist of what to look for in the apartment or house — and don’t hesitate to take photos during the visit.

-Finally, keep in mind that depending on their complexity, the duration of renovation work can take several months.
-This time frame must be taken into account, whether you want buy your main residence or rent the property.
-In addition, do not forget to include a safety margin in your budget to deal with possible unforeseen events, which are almost inevitable in renovation projects.
+Finally, keep in mind that depending on their complexity, renovation works can take several months to complete.
+This timeline should be factored in whether you plan to buy the property as your primary residence or as a rental investment.
+Also, don’t forget to include a contingency buffer in your budget to cover unexpected expenses, which are almost inevitable in renovation projects.

 It can be tempting to cut costs by choosing cheaper materials or equipment.
 However, opting for quality materials is often more profitable in the long run.